Nebras-project/nebras-dashboard/src/components/table/README.md

       description: 'Start by creating your first record.', },
     noResultsOverlay: {
-      description: 'Nothing matches these filters.
+      description: 'Nothing matches your search.
 Try a different query.', },
   }}
 />